TEG-Blue·Interactive tools on .com →

 Training Data Audit

-Can TEG-Blue gradients be applied to audit training datasets for patterns of performed empathy, strategic accountability, or systemic bias that current methods miss?
+Can the Nervous System Gradient be applied to audit training datasets for patterns of performed empathy, strategic accountability, or systemic bias that current methods miss?

 Q5